arrogantrabbit/rclone_mounter/README.md

 ### Prerequisities

-- `rclone` at `/usr/local/bin/rclone` from rclone.org, not brew
+- `rclone` from rclone.org, not brew
 - `macFUSE` from https://osxfuse.github.io
-- Python3
+- Python3 and pip3
 - `platypus` from https://sveinbjorn.org/platypus

 ### Usage